 Job Locations and Reviews

-Pride Plumbing came out and replaced a leaking 50-gallon electric water heater with a new 50-gallon electric Rheem model.
+Pride Plumbing came out and replaced a leaking 40-gallon electric Whirlpool ME30H6S45 100 water heater with a new 40-gallon electric Rheem PROE40-M2-RH95 model.
 First, after disconnecting its electrical connections and inlet and outlet water lines, we removed and disposed of the old water heater.
 Then we installed the new water heater, ball water shut-off valves, PEX and stainless-steel water supply lines to the water heater connectors, a brass drain valve, and wired up the electrical connections to the new water heater (adding a Romex connector).
 Finally, we bled the air out of the water lines, ensured that the unit’s temperature and pressure (T&P) relief valve was properly vented, and set the unit to its appropriate operating temperature.

-Pride Plumbing came out and replaced a leaking 50-gallon electric Whirlpool E1F50RD045V water heater with a new 50-gallon electric A.O.
-Smith model.
+Pride Plumbing came out and replaced a leaking 38-gallon electric State lowboy water heater with a new 38-gallon Rheem PROE38-S2-RH95-B electric lowboy model.
 First, after disconnecting its electrical connections and inlet and outlet water lines, we removed and disposed of the old water heater.
 Then we installed the new water heater, ball water shut-off valves, PEX and stainless-steel water supply lines to the water heater connectors, a brass drain valve, and wired up the electrical connections to the new water heater (adding a Romex connector).
 Finally, we bled the air out of the water lines, ensured that the unit’s temperature and pressure (T&P) relief valve was properly vented, and set the unit to its appropriate operating temperature.